4th CENSIS Technology Summit

 - Neatebox – “It’s always hard to know what opportunities events such as this will throw up but having had so much positive interest in our work throughout the day I feel it was certainly time well spent.”

-Presentations on the day will come from:
+Presentations on the day include:

 - Alan Norbury, Industrial CTO, Siemens UK